 2. What kind of alcohol do I use to make vanilla extract?

 There is no need to spend money on decent alcohol.
 You are simply infusing vanilla into the alcohol which will basically act as a conduit to transfer the vanilla flavor into your baked good/dessert.
 Go as cheap as possible on the alcohol and put your money towards good vanilla beans instead.
-(Confession: I used a bottle of vodka that someone gifted to us years ago.
+(Confession: For my first ever batch, I used a bottle of vodka that someone gifted to us years ago.
 It has been sitting in our cabinet all this time.
 We didn’t drink it because it was not the best quality.
 It is ideal for extracting vanilla though!)

 How to Make Homemade Vanilla Extract